VaishaliMonpara/CoreData/README.md

             }

- GetData:
+ Get User:

  1) We have created function for getData.This function will reuse while search functionality implement or different         types of request in same page.

           ///Get Data
              func getData(request: NSFetchRequest<NSFetchRequestResult>)